 On September 2, 2016, we terminated AFW for cause and filed a lawsuit in the 151st Judicial Civil District Court of Harris County, Texas against AFW and its parent company, Amec Foster Wheeler plc, asserting claims for breach of contract, breach of warranty, fraudulent inducement, string-along fraud, gross negligence, professional negligence, negligent misrepresentation and attorneys' fees.
-We intend to diligently prosecute these claims and seek all direct, consequential, and exemplary damages to which we may be entitled.
+Trial for the case began on April 19, 2022, and closing arguments were completed July 22, 2022.
+Effective November 11, 2022, the parties reached a settlement of the claims underlying the lawsuit.
+As part of the settlement, AFW paid \$115 million in cash to Enterprise.